 Avoiding the vulnerability or mitigating its effect

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Use concurrency mechanisms that are known to be robust.
+— Use concurrency mechanisms that are known to be robust;

-— If possible, do not force immediate termination externally.
+— If possible, do not force immediate termination externally;

-— At appropriate times use mechanisms of the language or system to determine that necessary threads are still operating.
+— At appropriate times use mechanisms of the language or system to determine that necessary threads are still operating;

+NOTE Such mechanisms can be direct communication, runtime-level checks, explicit dependency relationships, or progress counters in shared communication code to verify progress.

-— Handle events and exceptions from termination.
+— Handle events and exceptions from termination;

-— Provide manager threads to monitor progress and to collect and recover from improper terminations or abortions of threads.
+— Provide manager threads to monitor progress and to organize and recover from improper terminations or abortions of threads.;

 — Use static analysis techniques, such as model checking, to show that thread termination is safely handled.